16rasika/OIBSIP-Data-Science-/README.md

 States = states in India Date = date which the unemployment rate observed Frequency = measuring frequency (Monthly) Estimated Unemployment Rate (%) = percentage of people unemployed in each States of India Estimated Employed = Number of people employed Estimated Labour Participation Rate (%) = The labour force participation rate is the portion of the working population in the 16-64 years' age group in the economy currently in employment or seeking employment.

 ## Task-3 Car-Price Prediction
 Car price prediction is a significant area of research in machine learning, aiming to forecast the price of a car based on various factors such as brand goodwill, car features, Selling_Price, Driven_kms, and more.
-This project focuses on developing a machine learning model to accurately predict car prices using relevant features.'
+This project focuses on developing a machine learning model to accurately predict car prices using relevant features.

+## Task- 4 E-mail spam-classifier
+One of the primary methods for spam mail detection is email filtering.
+It involves categorize incoming emails into spam and non-spam.
+Machine learning algorithms can be trained to filter out spam mails based on their content and metadata.We’ve all been the recipient of spam emails before.
+Spam mail, or junk mail, is a type of email that is sent to a massive number of users at one time, frequently containing cryptic messages, scams, or most dangerously, phishing content.
+## Skills used: NLP,Data cleaning,Feature engineering,Tokenization,Lemmatization,Data visualization,